jjg/jsfs/docs/journal.md

 Also decided that I'm going to commit to committing *something* to this project at least once a week in 2025.

+Added a bunch of docs for capturing ideas as they come.

 ## 12252024
 Add readme and lots of TODO's.